-The presenters will provide an overview on soon to be published IPEC GMP Certification Scheme and Certification Body Qualification Guide for Pharmaceutical Excipients:
+The presenters provided an overview of the soon-to-be-published IPEC GMP Certification Scheme and Certification Body Qualification Guide for Pharmaceutical Excipients.

-• Identify information needed by excipient users to qualify CS Owners and CBs who conduct and issue excipient GMP certificates and audit reports
+- Identify minimum information needed by excipient users to qualify a SO as well as the CBs who conduct and issue excipient GMP certificates and audit reports.

-• Become familiar with content and use of the Qualification Template
+- Become familiar with content and use of the template associated with the Guide.

 Dr. Irwin B. Silverstein.
 Irwin is a consultant to IPEC and the excipient industry specializing in quality assurance and regulatory compliance for pharmaceutical excipient ingredients.
 He also has experience in areas of quality assurance for API, medical device and drug products.

 For 17 years he was Corporate Director of Quality Assurance for International Specialty Products (ISP) with responsibility for their excipient, API, and medical device products.
 Since 1991, he has worked with the International Pharmaceutical Excipients Council (IPEC) developing guidelines for excipient GMP compliance and has represented IPEC at various conferences and at the Food & Drug Administration.